Restore Fourth Amendment civil rights protections to citizens!

 "It is your Constitution that establishes the rule of law." - Justice Amy Coney Barrett

-There is no political or other divide between Americans who all enjoy and share the civil rights created by that Constitution.
+There is no political, professional, age, gender, racial or other divide between Americans who all enjoy and share the civil rights created by that Constitution.

 Justice Thurgood Marshall said, "Where you see wrong or injustice or inequality, speak out, because this is your country.
 This is your democracy."